 It’s still up to the vet to decide when when the extra costs are justified and to recommend adding an fPL .
 That’s what I did for Gom.
 Despite his mild symptoms, it returned one of the highest numbers I’ve seen.

 fPL is the best test, but still not perfect.
-It has a reported sensitivity of 79%, meaning it will miss 21% of cases.
+It has a reported sensitivity of around 75%, meaning it will miss one in four cases.
 For these, we need ultrasound or surgical biopsy.
 That’s why it’s important to not give up when investigating vague symptoms, even when the tests are negative.

 What Is Pancreatitis?